Alistair1231/Kittens-Game-automation-and-tools/README.md

 - trading fixed for less than 250 titan and less than 5 uranium
 - added auto titanium to alloy conversion
 - added concrete crafting while slab between 120000 and 90000
+- concrete crafting freezes page every time removed it for now...
 ```